Introduction: How to Pick and Decorate a Christmas Tree

 Step 7: Hook Up Music-activated Light Controller

-See the this Instructable
+See the this Instructable for directions.

 Step 8: Finishing Touches